 This tutorial assumes that you know the basic of list.
 If not, please go over the basic list tutorial.
-Also you need to know how to use for range block.
+Also you need to know how to use for each number block.

 Sorting is arranging of items in a specific order/sequence.
 There are many algorithms that can be used to sort a list.
 Here, we will be using Bubble Sort.
 Bubble Sort is very easy.
 You start at the beginning of the list, compare each pair of adjacent items and swap if they are not in order.
 You stop comparing when there is no more items left to compare.

 Below is a gif image taken from Wikipedia that shows comparing each pair and swap them if the latter one is smaller/lower than the former one so that the numbers are arranged from smallest to highest which is known as ascending order.

 Now that you know about bubble sort, we will go explain how we came up with the procedure SortAndGetList below, step by step.
 This sort procedure is kind of generic, meaning you can use it for sorting numbers and text both.
 You can use this procedure for sorting in both ascending and descending orders.
 Please take note of the numbers in black in the image below as these will be used to describe the purpose of each set of blocks.